avtikhomirova/AmazonReload/README.md

 2. In the configuration file change parameters, as you need
 ```
 email=email@gmail.com - It's the Amazon login email
+password=password - It's the password for the Amazon account
 cardNumber=6666 - Last 4 digits of the card, which you want to use as a payment variant
-purchaseAmount=0.50 - The amount of money you want to transfer on  the gift card
-purchaseQuantity=2 - how many purchases you want to make
+purchaseQuantity=2 - How many purchases you want to make
 ```
 4. Run the test
-5. After the email is inputted automatically you need to input the password, click on the "Keep me logged in" checkbox, and submit button manually to avoid CAPTCHA.

 ## Contributing
 If you wish to contribute to this project, please fork the repository, make your changes, and submit a pull request.